mariozeats/mariozeats/content/about.md

 ______________________

 Hey there,
 Thanks for stopping by.
-I'm Mario and I'm currently a PhD candidate in neuroscience studying Alzheimer's disease.
+I'm Mario and I'm a neuroscientist studying Alzheimer's disease.

 Research in lab sciences involves 90% failure and 10% success.
-As I'm trudging along in grad school, I figured I might as well do something to counterbalance the experiments in lab.
+Starting in grad school, I figured I might as well do something to counterbalance the experiments in lab.

 And thus baking.
 I get to scour the web for protocols, then find the best aspects and combine and test, changing single variables to find the optimal conditions.
 **Yay science!**